shreyas463/Stockerr/README.md

-# Robinhood Clone
+# Stockerr

-A full-stack web application that clones core features of Robinhood, built with Next.js and Flask.
+A full-stack web application that core features of Robinhood, built with Next.js and Flask.

 ## Features
 - Real-time stock price tracking